18F/cv_faq/_content/can-parents-pick-up-meals-for-their-kids-without-them-present.md

 sources:
 - agency: usda
   url: https://www.usda.gov/coronavirus
-title: Can parents pick-up meals for their kids without their children present?
+title: Can parents pick up meals for their kids without their children present?
 ---

 Yes.
-Under the Families First Coronavirus Response Act, the Food and Nutrition Service (FNS) issued a [nationwide waiver](https://www.fns.usda.gov/disaster/pandemic/covid-19) allowing parents and guardians to pick-up meals and bring them home for their children.
+Under the Families First Coronavirus Response Act, the Food and Nutrition Service (FNS) issued a [nationwide waiver](https://www.fns.usda.gov/disaster/pandemic/covid-19) allowing parents and guardians to pick up meals and bring them home for their children.